Co-clustering of Spatially Resolved Transcriptomic Data: The statistical model

 where $\mu_{kr}$ is a scalar mean parameter, $\mathbf{1}_{p_r}$ is a vector of ones, $\sigma^2_{kr,i}$ is a gene-specific variance, and $\bDelta_{kr}$ is the covariance matrix of the columns.
 Following \cite{Svensson_etal:2018} and \cite{Sun_etal:2020}, Formula \eqref{formula:covariancematrix} expresses $\bDelta_{kr}$ as a linear combination of two matrix terms: $\mathds{I}_{p_r}$ is a diagonal matrix of order $p_r$, $\mathbfcal{K}(\mathbf{S}^r;\bphi_r) = \left(\textit{k}(||\mathbf{s}^r_j-\mathbf{s}^r_{j'}||;\bphi_r)\right)_{1\leq j,j' \leq p_r}$ is the spatial covariance matrix, where ${\textit{k}}(\cdot;\bphi_r)$ is an \emph{isotropic} spatial covariance function \citep{Cressie:2015} parametrized by a vector $\bphi_r$, and $\mathbf{S}^r=(\mathbf{s}_j)_{j\in\mathcal{D}_r}$ is the sub-matrix of $\mathbf{S}$ containing the spots in $\mathcal{D}_r$.
 The term isotropic denotes that the covariance between two points $j,j'\in \mathcal{D}_r$ depends just on the distance between their two sites, $||\mathbf{s}^{r}_j-\mathbf{s}^{r}_{j'}||$.
 The positive parameters $\tau_{kr}$ and $\xi_{kr}$ in Formula \eqref{formula:covariancematrix} handle the linear combination between $\mathbfcal{K}$ and $\mathds{I}_{p_r}$: the former measures the spatial dependence of the data, the latter is the so-called \emph{nugget effect}, a residual variance.

 According to Section 2.4 of \citet{Cressie:2015}, to select an adequate spatial covariance kernel for the data, one can explore the empirical spatial dependency through the \emph{variogram} and then select a kernel from a vast list of proposals (see for example \citealp{Rasmussen_Williams:2006}).
-However, under our model, this strategy would be unfeasible because only the data within the same cluster are spatially dependent, so the selection of the spatial covariance kernel should be performed simultaneously with the clustering of the data.
+However, under our model, this strategy would be unfeasible because only the columns within the same cluster are spatially dependent, so the selection of the spatial covariance kernel should be performed simultaneously with the clustering of the data.
 As a compromise, \spartaco~considers the same covariance model $k(\cdot;\bphi_r)$ for every column cluster $\mathcal{D}_r$; the only difference among the kernels of the clusters is the value of the model parameters $\bphi_r$.

-The scale parameters $\sigma^2_{kr,i}$ in \eqref{formula:model_intrablock} aim to capture the variability left unexplained by the spatial covariance model \eqref{formula:covariancematrix}, and eventually a possible extra source of variability of the data that might be due to the dependency across genes.
-In the longitudinal data framework, \citet{Delacruz-masia_Marshall:2006} and \cite{Anderlucci_Viroli.2015} consider a random effect model to account for the systematic dependency across subjects in the same group of study.
+The scale parameters $\sigma^2_{kr,i}$ in \eqref{formula:model_intrablock} aim to capture the variability left unexplained by the spatial covariance model \eqref{formula:covariancematrix}, and \review{possibly the extra source of variability due to the dependency across genes.} In the longitudinal data framework, \citet{Delacruz-masia_Marshall:2006} and \cite{Anderlucci_Viroli.2015} consider a random effect model to account for the systematic dependency across subjects in the same group of study.
 We follow the same approach and we assume that every $\sigma^2_{kr,i}$ is a realization of an Inverse Gamma distribution $\mathcal{IG}(\alpha_{kr},\beta_{kr})$, where $\alpha_{kr}$ and $\beta_{kr}$ denote the shape and the rate, respectively.
 The Inverse Gamma is chosen for its conjugacy with the Gaussian distribution and allows to derive the marginal probability density of $\x^{kr}_{i.}$, that is